-For those of you who don’t know me, I began my career as a criminal defense investigator.
+I began my career as a criminal defense investigator and I learned a lot about business tactics as a result.
 My first case out of only two weeks of training was an attempted murder and aggravated assault case in San Antonio, Texas.
 Now, coming out of a suburban New Jersey neighborhood and at the prime age of only 18, you can imagine this was a bit of a culture shock.
 But as any human being would do when challenged with an impossible situation, I adapted.
 Doing so, I began to lift that deceptive veil of youth, albeit at a much quicker pace.
 During my official investigative duties, I also began my own investigation into life itself.

 (10) It’s the sum of your life, not one moment.